wavefrontHQ/docs/pages/doc/ts_avg.md

 #### Grouping

 Like all aggregation functions, `avg()` returns a single series of results by default.
-You can include a 'group by' parameter to obtain separate averages for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
+You can include a `group by` parameter to obtain separate averages for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
 The function returns a separate series of results corresponding to each group.

 You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
 For example, `avg(ts("cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.